ClickHouse/clickhouse-docs/docs/en/guides/sre/s3-multi-region.md

 ## Create S3 Buckets

 Creating S3 buckets is covered in the guide [use S3 Object Storage as a ClickHouse disk](./configuring-s3-for-clickhouse-use.md).
 Create two S3 buckets, one in each of the regions that you have placed `chnode1` and `chnode2`.
 The configuration files will then be placed in `/etc/clickhouse-server/config.d/`.
-Here is a sample configuration file:
+Here is a sample configuration file for one bucket, the other is similar with the three highlighted lines differing:

 ```xml title="/etc/clickhouse-server/config.d/storage_config.xml"
 <clickhouse>